-When you configure a timing analyzer, the trigger sequence follows the general outlines given previously.
+When you configure a timing analyzer, the trigger sequence follows the general outlines described previously.
 The trigger sequence of the timing analyzer differs from the state analyzer in the following ways:

-- There are 10 levels available to build a trigger with. - The trigger term is always the last step. - The timing analyzer has two additional resources, Edge1 and Edge2. - Edge1 and Edge2 recognize occurrences of a glitch, rising edge, falling edge, either edge, or no edge on a bit or ORed set of bits.
+- There are 10 levels available to build a trigger. - The trigger term is always the last step. - The timing analyzer cannot use pattern terms h and j. - The timing analyzer has two additional resources, Edge1 and Edge2. - Edge1 and Edge2 recognize occurrences of a glitch, rising edge, falling edge, either edge, or no edge on a bit or ORed set of bits.